 Line Detection

-CarBack is the first radar on the market that can also detect lanes.
+CarBack is the first radar on the market to detect lane position.
 This feature is only available on the Trek Accessories smartphone app and does not work on bike computers.
 Personally, I doubt its usefulness because I don’t know many people who use a smartphone instead of a bike computer, and I simply don’t see the added value.
-However, from a technology standpoint, it is probably an interesting development.
+However, from a technology standpoint, it’s probably an interesting development.

-I’ve tried the feature, and in most cases, it works by showing the vehicle in the middle, then in the pass zone, and then again in the middle after passing where you are not in danger.
-With all other radars, I automatically assume that any vehicle passing me is a potential hazard.
+I’ve tried the feature, and in most cases, it works by showing the vehicle in the middle, then in the pass zone, and then again in the middle after passing, where you are not in danger.
+With all other radars, I instinctively assume that any vehicle passing me is a potential hazard.
 I don’t need an app to tell me that.

 Battery Life

 The claimed battery life of CarBack ranges between 7 and 12 hours, depending on the light mode used.
 I always test radars in day flash mode.
-The real battery life almost met the claimed one.
+The actual battery life was almost the same as the claimed one.
 My CarBack with radar on lasted ~11.5 hours, and then another hour with the taillight on and radar off.

-Unlike other radars, CarBack will turn off the radar when the battery drops below 5%, but the rear light will continue to flash.
+Unlike other radars, CarBack turns off the radar when the battery drops below 5%, but the rear light continues to flash.
 So don’t rely on the radar when the battery is too low!

 Other Issues with CarBack

-The CarBack disappointed me even more by failing to turn off using the physical button a few times or by failing to switch the light modes.
+The CarBack disappointed me even more by failing to turn off using the physical button on a few occasions or by failing to switch light modes.
 I noticed this was only the case when paired with the Garmin Edge 840.
 Surprisingly, the radar did not turn off, even holding the button for more than 30 seconds (which is normally enough for a “hard reset”).
-I was only able to turn it off when I turned off the bike computer.
+I could only turn it off by turning off the bike computer.
 I managed to capture this failure on video, which will be in a video review I’m preparing.

-Finally, although it has excellent brightness, the light does not change the flashing pattern when you are overtaken to alert the driver.
-This is another disappointment as it is one of the most useful features that radar tail lights have.
+Finally, although it has excellent brightness, the light doesn’t change its flashing pattern when you’re being overtaken to alert the driver.
+This is another disappointment, as it’s one of the most useful features of radar tail lights.

 Price